opentext-idol/idol-containers-toolkit/helm/basic-idol/README.md

-# NOTE
+> [!IMPORTANT]
-THIS CHART IS DEPRECATED.
+> THIS CHART IS DEPRECATED.
-To run a basic-idol setup with helm, consider using a deployment which combines the relevant helm charts (idol-nifi, idol-content, idol-commmunity, etc.), as is done in, e.g., idol-stack.
+> To run a basic-idol setup with helm, consider using a deployment which combines the relevant helm charts
+> (idol-nifi, idol-content, idol-commmunity, etc.), as is done in, e.g., idol-stack.

 # IDOL Helm Charts